meganhessel/eds220-hwk4/README.md

 ## False Color Imagery of Eaton and Palisades Fires
 *Author: Megan Hessel*

 ### About
 The purpose of this notebook is to use false color imagery to study the impacts of the 2025 Palisades and Eaton wildfires in Los Angeles.
-In order to accomplish this, we check and manipulate coordinate reference systems.
+In order to accomplish this, we will use remote sensing data, check and manipulate coordinate reference systems, and explore various color band combinations to highlight the fire scars.

 ### Repository Structure
-Located in my root repository is the main jupyter notebook, README, and the gitignore.
+Located in my root repository is the main jupyter notebook, README, the gitignore, and a picture of a wildfire.

 ├── .DS_Store

 ├── .gitignore

 ├── README.md

-├── fire_picture.webp
+├── fire_picture.jpg

 ├── hwk4-task2-false-color-HESSEL.ipynb